 In a migration, the focus typically is on getting the data moved, however, the data is vulnerable against loss as soon as it leaves on-premise infrastructure that is being protected, and moves to Google Team Drive resources that may not be protected.

 There are tremendous benefits for organizations looking to migrating their on-premise or other public cloud hosted data to Google Team Drives.
-Team Drives are easy to setup and administer, and permissions are simple and intuitive for organizations to secure access to resources.
+Google Team Drives are easy to setup and administer, and permissions are simple and intuitive for organizations to secure access to resources.
 Team Drives allow organizations to benefit from customized and automatically organized data based on powerful machine learning algorithms.
 With the new addition of AppBridge, organizations also have access to a powerful data discovery and migration tool that is tightly integrated with Google Team Drives, allowing organizations to perform seamless and even incremental migrations, efficiently and securely.
 Organizations must always take into consideration how data migration will affect their data protection plans.
-Using tools such as Spinbackup allows organizations to keep their Google Team Drives data protected, even during the migration.
+Using tools such as Spinbackup allows organizations to keep their Google Team Drives data protected, even during the cloud migration.